 Message from the Dean

-I am delighted to serve as the current Dean of the Red River Valley Chapter of the American Guild of Organists.
+I am delighted to serve as the past Dean of the Red River Valley Chapter of the American Guild of Organists.
 I also serve as the North Dakota District Convener, looking after the Red River Valley Chapter and the Northern Valley Chapter (in Grand Forks and the surrounding area).
 I have recently heard some talk about revitalizing a chapter in Bismarck and that area, so I'm excited to see what comes from that discussion.

 I have been a member of this chapter since 1985 when I began my position as Minister of Music at First Lutheran Church in Fargo.
 It has been exciting and fun to meet organists from various churches, both large and small, and all different denominations, over the past 35 years.
 There are many lovers and appreciators of church music in our area for sure -- organists, choir directors, clergy, and other wonderful people.